Vocational training in the north and east of Sri Lanka

 Country: Sri Lanka

-Lead executing agency: Ministry of Science, Technology, Research, Skills Development & Vocational Training and Kandyan Heritage
+Lead executing agency: Ministry of Skills Development & Vocational Training

-Vocational training focused on the needs of the labour market improves the employability of young people in the north and east of Sri Lanka.
+Labour market-oriented technical and vocational education and training has improved the employability of young people in the north and east of Sri Lanka.

-Young people play a crucial role in the reconciliation process.
-This is why the project initiated various sporting and cultural events to bring young people from different ethnic, religious and social backgrounds together, creating mutual trust and understanding between them.
+- Ten years on after the end of civil war, young people continue to play a key role in Sri Lanka’s reconciliation process.
+The project therefore initiates various sporting and cultural events designed to bring together young people from different ethnic, religious and social backgrounds, thus fostering greater mutual trust and understanding